 Clear Gloss is usually used on metallic paint when cars are manufactured.
 Some manufacturers still apply non-metallic paints this is also known as the (COB) clear over base procedure.
 When a scratch occurs in metallic paint there are two types of scratch depths, light scratches that are confined to only the clear layer which can be resolved adequately with just rubbing / polishing compounds and clear gloss.
 The the other type of scratch where the gloss and the lower paint layers are scratched will need a more lengthy process requiring more procedure and products.

-Always apply the factory clear only where needed, in other words do not put clear gloss on good paint, insert the product only to the effected area applying it to where the clear has been removed.
+Always apply the factory Automotive clear only where damaged, in other words do not put clear gloss on good paint, insert the product only to the effected area applying it to where the clear has been removed.